Sea breeze: Sea breezes in Southeast Australia

-In the southeast Australian states of New South Wales and Victoria, an intense sea breeze called the southerly buster causes an abrupt, squally southerly wind change, with gusts in excess of 40 kn, in coastal cities such as Sydney in New South Wales south to Mallacoota, Victoria and Melbourne, as it approaches from the southeast, mainly on a hot day, bringing in cool, usually severe weather and a dramatic temperature drop, thus ultimately replacing and relieving the prior hot conditions.
-Marking the boundary between hot and cool air masses, the southerly buster is sometimes represented by a roll cloud perpendicular to the coast.
+In the southeast Australian states of New South Wales and Victoria, an intense sea breeze called the southerly buster causes an abrupt, squally southerly wind change, with gusts in excess of 40 kn, in coastal cities such as Sydney in New South Wales, south to Mallacoota, Victoria and Melbourne, as it approaches from the southeast, mainly on a hot day, bringing in cool, usually severe weather and a dramatic temperature drop, thus ultimately replacing and relieving the prior hot conditions.
+Marking the boundary between hot and cool air masses, the southerly buster is sometimes represented by a perpendicular to the coast.

-The southerly buster is caused by the interaction of a shallow cold front with the blocking mountain range (Great Dividing Range) that aligns the coast, as the cool air becomes trapped against the ranges.
+The southerly buster is caused by the interaction of a shallow cold front with the blocking Great Dividing Range that aligns with the coast, as the cool air becomes trapped against the ranges.
 The mountains create a channelling effect as the southerly gale winds move across the New South Wales coast, and frictional contrasts over the mainland and the ocean that disconnect the flow.
 Temperature changes can be dramatic, with falls of 10 to 15 C-change often occurring in a few minutes.